ai4os/ai4-ansible/tutorials/new_site_guest_initial.md

 To attach a volume to an instance:

 1. In section `Project > Volumes > Volumes` select an available volume and click the down arrow (▼) next to the `Edit volume` option.
-2. Click `Manage Attachments`
+2. Click `Manage Attachments`.
 3. In `Attach to Instance`, select the instace.
 4. Click `Attach volume`.

 ---

-After completing all steps for the new site creation, the configuration tutorial `tutorials/new_site_guest_initial.md` can be followed to join the federated cluster.
+After completing all steps for the new site creation, the configuration tutorial `tutorials/new_site_guest_config.md` can be followed to join the federated cluster.